 From the NYT:

 By ANDREW J. CHERLIN FEB.
 22, 2016 315 COMMENTSPerhaps, although the death rate among youngish blacks was sky-high around 1990, due to shooting each other over crack and dying of AIDS, which is hard to fit in with Cherlin’s economic generational theory.
 I’m not saying Cherlin’s wrong, just that specific causes of people dropping dead rather than theories of a general malaise also need to be looked at.

 The general malaise idea would fit in with phenomena we’ve seen in other times and places, such as the sharp decline in male life expectancy in Russia with the breakup of Communism, or the ongoing problems on Indian reservations.
 These are more than just economic problems but extend to a sense of defeatedness.
 But we shouldn’t immediately leap to a Big Picture explanation if Small Picture explanations are more conducive to fixing the problems.

-This is a good example of how these days you’re not supposed to remember how long ago the Civil Rights Era was.
+When whites without college degrees look back, they can often remember fathers who were sustained by the booming industrial economy of postwar America.
+Since then, however, the industrial job market has slowed significantly.
+The hourly wages of male high school graduates declined by 14 percent from 1973 to 2012, according to analysis of data from the Economic Policy Institute.
+Although high school educated white women haven’t experienced the same major reversal of the job market, they may look at their husbands — or, if they are single, to the men they choose not to marry — and reason that life was better when they were growing up.This is a good example of how these days you’re not supposed to remember how long ago the Civil Rights Era was.
 A 35 year old man in 2013 would have been born in about 1978 and have memories of growing up from about 1982.
 The color barrier was not all that harsh in the 1980s, but critical thinking about history using arithmetic to figure out how long ago things happened isn’t fashionable.

 So, here’s another model: the White Death is less demand-driven, more supply-driven by innovations in first, providing pain pills, then in Mexican black tar heroin gangs marketing at the retail level to whites in obscure parts of the country.

 Former L.A.
 Times reporter Sam Quinones has a book out called Dreamland on his reporting in places like southern Ohio.
 He argues that once the liberalization of opioid prescriptions in the early 2000s started getting more people hooked on legal pain pills, attempts to crack down on them played into the hands of a new model of Mexican heroin retailing.
 Last April, Quinones explained in the NYT:

 Most of our heroin now comes not from Asia, but from Latin America, particularly Mexico, where poppies grow well in the mountains along the Pacific Coast. …I’m reminded of Walmart’s strategy in the 1960s through the 1980s of avoiding obviously appealing but highly competitive retail markets like Southern California in favor of obscure, unfashionable locales underserved by metropolitan-oriented retailers.

 This might help explain certain anomalies in where the White Death is bad (Appalachia) and not bad (Northern Plains).
 It could be that the Northern Plains haven’t succumbed as badly due to the more prosperous economy there.
 On the other hand, it could be that the Mexican retailers just haven’t expanded there yet.